 Digital advertising spend topped $72.09 billion in 2016, a gain of 20.9% over 2015, according to eMarketer.
 TV spending grew in 2016 to $71.29 billion: Digital ad spending surpassed TV spending for the first time in US history!
 The world is quickly becoming digital as customers are consuming online content faster than ever.
 It is therefore essential that marketing departments adapt promptly to this new setting.
 Now more than ever measurement and accountability are becoming fundamental components of the whole marketing strategy.

-Today’s advertisers generally turn to Multitouch Attribution and Marketing Mix Modelling methods(MMM) to help them understand and quantify the true impact of their marketing efforts be it online or offline
+Today’s advertisers generally turn to Multitouch Attribution and Marketing Mix Modeling methods(MMM) to help them understand and quantify the true impact of their marketing efforts be it online or offline